Dunqing/github-repo-analyzer/README.md

 # GitHub Repo Analyzer

-A powerful web tool to analyze, visualize, and explore the file structure of any public GitHub repository.
+A powerful web tool to analyze, visualize, and explore the file structure of any GitHub repository.
 Get instant insights into repository composition, file sizes, dependencies, and more.

 <p align="center">
   <img src="public/screenshot.png" alt="GitHub Repo Analyzer Screenshot" width="800">